Categories

 • Helping you feel pleasure by arousing your clitoris and increasing the sensation of your orgasms

 I’d say they are pretty important muscles!
 And ones I would want to know about!
-Would you agree?
+Wouldn’t you agree?

-Especially considering most of these are done without you thinking of them.
+Especially considering most of this happens without you thinking about it.
+Pretty intuitive body we have!

 So where do things go wrong?
+Why do the muscles stop working well?

 Pregnancy – just the physical load on your body and the anatomy of your pelvic floor is enough to cause issues.
 Worse if you’re not strong to start with.

-Genetically – your pelvic floor consists of muscles and connective tissue based on type I & III collagen fibres which also has a genetical link so some people are more prone to weakness in their pelvic floor without any other contributing factor.
+Genetically – your pelvic floor consists of muscles and connective tissue based on type I & III collagen fibres.
+These fibres can have a genetic weakness factor, so some people are more prone to weakness in their pelvic floor muscles without any other contributing factors.
 (Hence why I love collagen support – read more on collagen )

 Weight training – heavy prolonged weight training without the appropriate engaging of your pelvic floor or correct technique for your pelvis puts you at a higher risk of having pelvic floor dysfunction.

-Coughing – prolonged coughing can increase the pressure load acting downwards on the pelvic floor muscles, if the muscles can’t sustain it with strength or active engagement when coughing issues can occur.
+Coughing – prolonged coughing can increase the pressure load acting downwards on the pelvic floor muscles, if the muscles can’t sustain it with strength or active engagement when coughing pelvic floor dysfunction can occur.

-Bowel Straining – As above with the pressure pushing down on the muscles, they sometimes don’t cope.
+Bowel Straining – As above with the pressure pushing down on the muscles, they sometimes weaken and reduce their resting tone with the pressure against them periodically.
 Especially if this has been chronic constipation or straining.

-Alcohol, caffeine & dehydration – they can make your urine more acidic which can make you need to urinate more frequently which can change the way the bladder works and how it interacts with the pelvic floor. (read more on bladder)
+Alcohol, caffeine & dehydration – they can make your urine more acidic which can make you need to urinate more frequently which can change the way the bladder works and how it interacts with the pelvic floor. (read more on the bladder)

-Pain – pelvic pain, back pain, endometriosis etc can make these muscles switch off or slow down like they aren’t quite getting the message from the brain.
+Pain & Swelling – pelvic pain, back pain, endometriosis etc can make these muscles switch off or slow down like they aren’t quite getting the message from the brain.
 Not to mention to trauma of birth within the pelvis.

-How does it feel when your pelvic floor muscles aren’t working properly?
+So how does it feel when your pelvic floor muscles aren’t working properly?

 • Leakage